Contempt Issues in North Carolina

-After finalization of divorce, the two partners have to reach an agreement on areas like child support, child custody and spousal support.
-When divorced couples cannot reach a decision through a legal agreement, a judge will make the decision and enter a court order on these issues.
+As part of the divorce process, parties have to reach an agreement on areas like child support, child custody, and spousal support.
+When the parties cannot reach a decision through a legal agreement, a judge will make the decision and enter a court order on these issues.
 The court can use its contempt of court powers to enforce a court order.
 Either spouse not adhering to the terms of the court order can face contempt of court.

 Common Contempt Issues

 Failure to pay child support is the most common reason for filing contempt motions.
 The other reasons include failure to pay alimony, or not adhering to court ordered visitation or custody schedule.
 If you fail to follow the custody order you can find yourself in contempt of the court order on child custody.

 Who Files the Contempt Motion and Who Responds?